jku/rootsigning-staging/README.md

-# playground-template
+# rootsigning staging

-This is a template for TUF repositories running [repository-playground](https://github.com/jku/repository-playground/blob/main/playground/).
+This is an experiment to run the sigstore staging TUF repository with [repository-playground](https://github.com/jku/repository-playground/blob/main/playground/).